eed-web-application/core-inventory-system/README.md

 * name: Name of the class (e.g., 'ServerClass', 'EthernetCable').
 * classType: Nature of the class (Item, Cable, or Connector).
 * attributes: Object defining attributes specific to the class, including mandatory/optional status, data type, and unit.
-* connectableClasses: Array of class IDs that can be connected to this class (relevant for items and connectors).

 #### Usage
 The ClassType documents are essential for defining the structure and rules for various items in the inventory.